 4. I put myself in your shoes and try and imagine how I would sound if I did say what I am thinking or feeling; and

 5. I follow my WoW mantra which is to never, ever g-quit in a moment of anger.

 Whatever you need to do, never ever take it out on me or your fellow raid members… and it’s on us to never take it out on you.

 That’s all I got… if you have questions or thoughts on this, hit me up on Discord at Ashkevron#7789.
 And thanks for spending a few hours a week of your life tackling pixels with us!

 Repairs, Feasts & Flasks On Us!

 It takes a lot of focus and perseverance to take down the enemy.
 We’ve got you covered!
 Feasts and flasks are on us as are repairs up to 2.1K gold per week.

 Raid with us for at least two full raid tiers and receive our Veteran Raider rank.
-Bonus benefits include double repair gold (4.2K per week), first-in-line invites to Mythic raids, and a generous price cap on BOE gear that drops in raid.
+Bonus benefits include double repair gold (4.2K per week) and a generous price cap on BOE gear that drops in raid.